SchlossLab/Sze_CRCMetaAnalysis_mBio_2018/README.md

-## Making Sense of the Noise: Leveraging Existing 16S rRNA Gene Surveys to Identify Key Community Members in Colorectal Cancer
+## Making Sense of the Noise: Leveraging Existing 16S rRNA Gene Surveys to Identify Key Community Members in Colorectal Tumors

 **Background.** An increasing body of literature suggests that there is a crucial role for the microbiota in colorectal cancer (CRC) pathogenesis.
 Important drivers within this context have ranged from individual microbes to the whole community.
 Our study expands on a recent meta-analysis investigating microbial biomarkers for CRC by testing the hypothesis that the bacterial community has important associations to both early (adenoma) and late (carcinoma) stage disease.
 To test this hypothesis we examined both feces (n = 1737) and colon tissue (492 total samples from 350 individuals) across 14 previously published 16S rRNA gene sequencing studies on CRC and the microbiota.